zry98/movistar-home-hacks/RG3205W/README.en.md

 ### Entering EDL mode

 > [!IMPORTANT]
 > It is recommended to use the [Qualcomm EDL mode](https://en.wikipedia.org/wiki/Qualcomm_EDL_mode) to make a full flash dump first, so that you can always restore it back to stock if anything goes wrong.
+You can use the command `edl rl dumps --skip=userdata --genxml`.

 You can make the device enter EDL mode by short-circuiting the USB `D+` and `GND` pins (for example, using metal knife or tweezers) while plugging in the power cable, keep the short-circuit for 3 seconds before releasing it.